 (Reader) Candace Williams is a black, queer nerd living a double life.
 By day, she’s Head of Community Operations at a podcasting startup.
 By night and subway ride, she’s a poet.
 Her work has appeared or is forthcoming in Hyperallergic, Sixth Finch, Bennington Review, Lambda Literary Review, and Copper Nickel, among other places.
 She graduated cum laude from Claremont McKenna College with a degree in Philosophy, Politics, and Economics (PPE) and earned her MA in Elementary Education from Stanford University.
 She’s been awarded a Brooklyn Poets Fellowship, Cave Canem scholarships, and a Best of the Net 2016 nomination.
 You can find her walking her pit bull down Nostrand Ave, watching too many episodes of Murder, She Wrote, and subtweeting the white supremacist capitalist patriarchy (@teacherc).

 (Reader) Koh Xin Tian is a writer, editor, and translator from Singapore.
-She writes for the Ploughshares blog and has an MFA in poetry from West Virginia University, where she served as poetry editor of the Cheat River Review.
+She is a creative writing lecturer at the National University of Singapore’s University Scholars Programme, and a content strategist at a digital marketing agency.
+She has written for the Ploughshares blog and has an MFA in poetry from West Virginia University, where she was poetry editor of the Cheat River Review.
 Xin Tian’s poems are featured in Twelfth House Journal, Softblow, and Hayden’s Ferry Review.

 (Reader) Kelly Grace Thomas is the winner of the 2017 Neil Postman Award for Metaphor from Rattle, a two-time Pushcart Prize nominee and a Best of the Next nominee.
 BOAT/BURNED, her first full-length collection, is forthcoming from YesYes Books.
 Kelly’s poems have appeared or are forthcoming in: DIAGRAM, Tinderbox, Nashville Review, Sixth Finch, Muzzle, PANK and more.
 Kelly currently works to bring poetry to underserved youth as the Manager of Education and Pedagogy for Get Lit-Words Ignite.
 She is also the co-author of Words Ignite: Explore, Write and Perform, Classic and Spoken Word Poetry (Literary Riot).
 Kelly was a 2016 Fellow for the Kenyon Review Young Writers Workshop.
 She is the founder of FeministWrites, a creative collective that connects and champions feminist voices.
 She is currently a reader for Tinderbox Poetry Journal.
 She lives in Walnut Creek.
 For more please visit www.kellygracethomas.com